maboglia/CorsoJava/appunti/020_JavaPackages.md

 * javax.swing.border Provides classes and interface for drawing specialized borders around a Swing component.

-* javax.swing.colorch
-ooser Contains classes and interfaces used by the JColorChooser component.
+* javax.swing.colorchooser Contains classes and interfaces used by the JColorChooser component.

 * javax.swing.event Provides for events fired by Swing components.

-* javax.swing.filechoo Contains classes and interfaces used by the JFileChooser component. ser
+* javax.swing.filechooser Contains classes and interfaces used by the JFileChooser component.

 * javax.swing.plaf
 Provides one interface and many abstract classes